eruption-project/eruption/DOCUMENTATION.md

 Overview:

 - Integrated Lua interpreter
-- AIMO LED Control via Lua scripts
+- LED Control via Lua scripts
 - Multiple Lua scripts may be executed in parallel, with their outputs combined
 - Allows for construction of complex "effect pipelines"
 - Event-based architecture